-When moving house with children, you'll find that moving is most difficult for your kids, including leaving friends behind, a house that they loved and a neighborhood that is familiar.
-But one of the most hardest things for most kids when moving to a new city or town is changing schools.
+When moving house with children, you'll find that moving is most difficult for your kids, including leaving friends behind, a house that they loved, and a familiar neighborhood.
+But one of the hardest things for most kids when moving to a new city or town is changing schools.

 01 of 08